stevedonovan/llib/readme.md

     unref(pkv);
 ```

-llib also provides 'simple maps' which are arrays of strings where the even elements are the keys and the odd elements are the values;  `str_lookup` will look up these values by linear search, which is efficient enough for small arrays.
+llib also provides 'simple maps' which are arrays of strings where the even elements are
+the keys and the odd elements are the values;  `str_lookup` will look up these values
+by linear search, which is efficient enough for small arrays. `smap_new` creates a sequence
+so that `smap_put` and `smap_get` do linear lookup; `smap_add` simply adds a pair
+which can be more efficient for bulk operations.

 ## Strings